maratai/craftery/fiber_arts/looms.md

 ## Clover Sakiori
 ![Clover Sakiori being warped](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-01-06-sakiori-01.jpg?raw=true)

 "Two-harness" table loom with an unusual "tilting" heddle/reed.
 It needs to be horizontal for proper operation and can't handle high tension, but the warping is ridiculously fast.
+This has a built-in warping peg/board system, and can be used as a warping assist for another loom for warps up to ~5 yards (or ~5m).

 These are Japanese but can be bought e.g. from [Rochester Textile](https://www.rochestertextile.com/listing/1006402159/clover-japan-sakiori-loom-40-cm) in the USA, or you can try your luck on eBay.